 - Dr Robert Barker, University of Kent

-- Professor Boyan Bonev, University of Nottingham
+- Professor Boyan Bonev, The University of Nottingham

-- Dr Lorna Dougan, University of Leeds
+- Dr Owen Davies, University of Edinburgh

-- Dr Katharine Edkins, University of Manchester
+- Dr Katharine Edkins, The University of Manchester

 - Dr Judith Houston, European Spallation Source